vdbst/standard/README.md

 ~~~

 ## Functions
-Now that we can know how to create options we need to have a way to interact with them.
+Now that we know how to create options we need a way to interact with them.

-Each option object has some member functions that can be used to interact with it
+Each option object has some member functions that can be used to interact with it.

 ### Checking